kriss3/Udemy_ReactPlaygroud/README.md

 - useFormik, simple dropdown and Read/Editing mode form to submit data to the Backend (form with edit/read-only mode) + edit existing values
 - Only allow you for editing License Number when existing record had previously license number.
 Every other uses default read only view
 - SWR lib and useSwr hook need more attention.
 Especially when setting up keys which swr will use to retrieve values from its cache
+- But first thing, first conditional components rendering.
+This needs to be a focus first as splitting functionality into the components help with the reuse.